ngr-dev1/Prechained/README.md

 2. Each package version is SHA-384 fingerprinted
 3. The manifest is stored permanently in [prechained-archive](https://github.com/ngr-dev1/prechained-archive)
 4. The fingerprint and manifest path are recorded in the database
-5. Every record is OpenTimestamps anchored and Bitcoin confirmed
+5. Each record is queued for OpenTimestamps anchoring; Bitcoin confirmation follows once the timestamp is included in a block

 Anyone can verify: download the manifest → hash it → compare to the SHA-384 on [prechained.com](https://prechained.com).
 If they match, the record is authentic.